iptq/deductive-failures-hsf/200_back_to_base6.md

 ### ZmxhZ3tp

 Most likely base64, since it's got both uppercase and lowercase letters and numbers.
 This part decodes to `flag{i`.
+Looks like we'll have to add all of the parts together.

+### 745f7761735f

+Definitely hex.
+I just used [this website](http://www.rapidtables.com/convert/number/hex-to-ascii.htm) to decode it from hex.
+The result is `t_was_`.

+### 104 105 115 95 102 108

+It's decimal.
+They even separated it for you.
+This part decodes to `his_fl`.

+### 011000010110011101011111011011010111001001011111

+Binary.
+Since it's 48 characters long, there's 8 characters per byte, so it's 6 characters long, just like the previous parts.
+This binary part decodes to `ag_mr_`.